abhirambhatt/ipl2026/README.md

 ## IPL 2026 REST API

 This is a Spring Boot backend application for managing IPL 2026 team data.
-The project demonstrates clean architecture, secure authentication using JWT, and modern backend practices like DTOs and exception handling.
+The project demonstrates clean architecture, secure authentication using JWT, JPA relationships, and modern backend practices like DTOs, validation, and exception handling.

 ## Features